The Team from Sandicliffe Motor Contracts were out in force on 12-13 June at Millbrook Proving Ground for Fleet News’ Company Car in Action 2019.

 The new BMW 3-series looks great, drives great, and handles impeccably as all BMW’s should.
 Pictured is the 320d M Sport saloon, it produces a low 113g/km CO2, but still retains top performance achieving a super 0-60mph time of 6.8 seconds, yet its BIK rate is only 27% – we believe this car will be a hit for company fleets.

 The self-charging Toyota Corolla Excel Touring Sports Hybrid produces 83g/km CO2, a whopping 81mpg (WLTP) and just 21% BIK rate and P11D value of £26,945.
 The Corolla provides a practical solution for business, it is well built, the ride is smooth and it will undoubtedly be reliable.
 But don’t expect too much in terms of pleasure and enjoyment at the weekends – for your daily business drive this is a top pick, but if you’re looking for a driver’s car then there are better options available from South Korea.

 The event was positively received by our customers, prospects and the SMC team with some fantastic new launches and first drives that fleets should be introducing to their fleet choice.
-However, as an industry media leader and influence, Fleet News’ CCIA needs to take greater steps to encourage more EV availability from the manufacturers who attend the event in the future.
-If the UK’s fleets are to fulfill Government expectations and achieve the minimum 50% of all new cars to be EV by 2030, then the industry media needs to put greater pressure on manufacturers.
+However, as an industry media leader, fleet news’s CCIA needs to take greater steps to encourage and influence more EV availability from the manufacturers who attend the event.
+If the UK’s fleets are to fulfill Government expectations by achieving a minimum of 50% of all new to be EV by 2030 then the industry needs to put greater pressure on manufacturers with fleet events.

-If you would like a contract hire quotation on any of the models featured or would like to find out how SMC can support your business mobility solutions, please contact our team using the form below.
+If you would like to find out more about how SMC can support your business mobility solutions, please contact our team using the form below.